AKASHAorg/ethereum.community-playbook/docs/00-introduction/00-01-introduction.md

 slug: /intro
 ---

+# Introduction

-# Introduction: Building Thriving Ethereum Communities
+## Building Thriving Ethereum Communities

 What you're looking at is more than a playbook — it's the beginning of something epic we're building together.
 Like the communities we aim to serve, this resource grows through collective wisdom and shared experience.